 Some of the things that Respondus LockDown Browser does:

 If your students try to access your assessment in another browser they will see the following screen.
 They will be unable to begin the assessment until they install the Respondus LockDown Browser and access the assessment using Respondus LockDown Browser.
 The LockDown Browser is already installed on computers in the computer labs and ETSU libraries.

-For more information or help using Respondus LockDown Browser please contact Adam Greever at 423.439.8616 or firstname.lastname@example.org.
+For more information or instructor help using Respondus LockDown Browser please contact Myra Jones at 423.439.8614 or firstname.lastname@example.org .

 StudyMate allows you to create Flash-based learning activities and games that may be published to a web page or directly in Desire2Learn.
 You may create the activities directly in StudyMate, from a document created in a standard word processing program, or from a pre-existing Respondus file.

-The Office of eLearning ETSU faculty to download and use the StudyMate software for free.
+ETSU faculty may download and use the StudyMate software for free.
 You may install the software on any computer you are using but may not share the software outside the university.
-StudyMate is a product of the Respondus company so you will see StudyMate installed with Respondus on your computer.

-The software and instructions for downloading are available at: http://www.etsu.edu/oit/ats/respondus.
+The software and instructions for downloading are available from Academic Technology Support.
+Download StudyMate.
 You will be required to provide your ETSU username and password to access the information.
-Your username should be preceded by: etsu\.
-You will find links to both StudyMate and Academic Technology user guides on the installation page.
+You can contact Myra Jones (firstname.lastname@example.org , 9-8614) with specific questions.

 Since January 2006, Academic Technology has operated a streaming media server for the ETSU community.
 It currently serves over 64 different campus units.

 Materials submitted must conform to the university's goals, mission, and values, and comply with ETSU's acceptable use policy.